[Exclusive] Russian mercenaries using EU-trained soldiers in Africa

 But Wagner Group has no legal status in Russia or anywhere else, making it hard to pin down.

-Its Lobaye Investment Company, mentioned in the EU report, was a CAR-registered mining firm.
+Its Lobaye company, mentioned in the EU report, was a CAR-registered mining firm.

 Lobaye was, until recently, chaired by Yevgeny Khodotov, a former law-enforcement officer from St Petersburg in Russia.